 As companies improve their climate strategies in the short term, it is expected that they will increasingly invest in carbon credits to offset their unavoidable short-term emission and will look for credits related to their industry.
 Historical data of carbon registries shows that the buyers of transport-related carbon credits are mostly from the transportation and petrochemical industry.
 However, while transaction volumes of carbon credits towards energy and transport sector players run in the millions, the total supply volume of carbon credits from the transport sector issued up to this date is less than 2% of the total market.
-Due to the low supply of carbon offsets from the transport sector; energy.
+Due to the low supply of carbon offsets from the transport sector, most buyers seem to divert to the closest related sector: energy.
 Because renewable energy is now more mainstream and affordable than when carbon markets started, the additionality argument for carbon finance fades and there is scope for e-mobility carbon projects to take its place.